jonmichaelstroh/jonmichaelstroh/README.md

 Hey y'all, I'm @jonmichaelstroh

-I'm a Duke Senior studying Computer Science, Stats & Creative Writing with a passion for sports statistics, environmental work, and entertainment.
+I'm a recent Duke graduate with a degree in Computer Science, Stats & Creative Writing.
+I have a passion for data and statistics across a myriad domains: sports, the environment, literature, entertainment and much more.

 Enjoy my Github!